 About Your Provider

-Dr. Hall is active not only in private practice but also academically.
-He is a Clinical Associate Professor of Dermatology at the Boonshoft School of Medicine at Wright State University and very much enjoys instructing resident physicians and medical students.
-He has authored or coauthored academic articles and textbook chapters and has been a speaker at many local, state and national meetings.
-He is a member of the American Academy of Dermatology, the American College of Mohs Surgery, the American Society for Dermatologic Surgery, the Ohio Dermatological Association and the Ohio State Medical Association.
+In addition to his private practice, Dr. Hall serves as a Clinical Associate Professor of Dermatology at Wright State University Boonshoft School of Medicine, instructing residents and medical students.
+He has authored academic articles and textbook chapters and presented at local, state, and national meetings.
+Dr. Hall is a fellow of the American Academy of Dermatology and the American College of Mohs Surgery, and a member of the American Society for Dermatologic Surgery, Ohio Dermatological Association, and Ohio State Medical Association.
+He was recognized as one of Dayton Magazine's Best Doctors in 2025 for Mohs Surgery.

-Outside of medicine, Dr. Hall is a musician and multi-instrumentalist who enjoys playing guitar, mandolin, banjo, bass guitar, drum set and piano.
-He also loves writing and recording his music.
+Outside of medicine, Dr. Hall is a musician and multi-instrumentalist who enjoys writing, recording, and performing his own music.

 Credentials